linjc16/linjc16.github.io/_pages/cv.md

 Honors & Achievements
 ======
-- Intel Fellowship for Graduates of Tsinghua University, 2022
+- Intel Fellowship for Graduates of Tsinghua University
-- Stars of Tomorrow Internship Award of Microsoft Research Asia, 2022
+- Stars of Tomorrow Internship Award of Microsoft Research Asia
-- Second-Class Comprehensive Scholarship for Graduates of Tsinghua University, 2021
+- Second-Class Comprehensive Scholarship for Graduates of Tsinghua University
-- Third Prize in the 37th "Challenge Cup" National College Student Curricular Academic Science and Technology Works Competition of Tsinghua University, 2019
+- Third Prize in the 37th "Challenge Cup" National College Student Curricular Academic Science and Technology Works Competition of Tsinghua University
-- Third Prize in the 19th Electronic Design Contest of Tsinghua University, 2018
+- Third Prize in the 19th Electronic Design Contest of Tsinghua University
-- Scholarship of Academic Excellence of Tsinghua University, 2017
+- Scholarship of Academic Excellence of Tsinghua University
-- Scholarship of Technological Innovation of Tsinghua University, 2019
+- Scholarship of Technological Innovation of Tsinghua University
-- Scholarship of Outstanding Social Work of Tsinghua University, 2017 & 2019
+- Scholarship of Outstanding Social Work of Tsinghua University
-- Outstanding Graduate of Beijing in China, 2023
+- Outstanding Graduate of Beijing in China
-- Outstanding Graduate of Tsinghua University, 2023
+- Outstanding Graduate of Tsinghua University
-- Outstanding Graduate of the Department of Automation at Tsinghua University, 2020 & 2023
+- Outstanding Graduate of the Department of Automation at Tsinghua University
-- Outstanding MS Thesis of Tsinghua University, 2023
+- Outstanding MS Thesis of Tsinghua University

 Activities
 ======